Human Subjects Research Review Committee (HSRR-C)

 BAC’s HSRR-C provides the following services:

-1. Act as the review panel for submissions to be referred to the HRHS IRB, reviewing only research proposals that intend to utilize human subjects.
-This involves evaluating, approving, suggesting revisions for, or disapproving proposals intended for the HRHS IRB.
+1. Act as the review panel for submissions to be referred to an external IRB, reviewing only research proposals that intend to utilize human subjects.
+This involves evaluating, approving, suggesting revisions for, or disapproving proposals intended for an external IRB.

 3. Provide consultation and guidance without oversight, for faculty who intend to conduct classroom activities that consist of elements of research but do not meet the definition of research created by the panel.

-For details regarding the submission process or further information please contact Dr. Marcy Latta at marcy.latta@brynathyn.edu
+For details regarding the submission process or further information please contact Dr. Aram Yardumian at aram.yardumian@brynathyn.edu